Loschcode/rails_async_migrations/README.md

   turn_async

   def change
-    create_table 'tests' do |t|
-      t.string :test
+    # data update logic you would put into a worker here
   end
 end
-end
 ```

 From now on, when you run this migration it'll simply run the normal queue, but the content of `#change` will be taken away and later on executed into an asynchronous queue.

-What is turned asynchronous is executed exactly the same way as a classical migration, which means you can use all keywords of the classic `ActiveRecord::Migration` such as `create_table`, `add_column`, etc.
+What is turned asynchronous is executed exactly the same way as a classical migration, which means you can use all keywords of the classic `ActiveRecord::Migration` such as `create_table`, `add_column`, ...

+**It does not mean you should use them like you would in a synchronous migration.** To avoid data inconsistency, be careful about idempotency which's a natural side effect of using workers; add up conditions to make it reliable.

 ## Configuration